jacks4ever/PrivacyAwareDemo/README.md

        - Password: `charliepass`
    - Show how the user interface respects privacy settings
    - Demonstrate that the user cannot see the privacy leaks occurring
+   - Show the account deletion feature:
+     - Navigate to the user's profile page
+     - Click "Edit Profile Settings"
+     - Scroll down to the "Danger Zone" section
+     - Click "Delete My Account"
+     - Enter password to confirm
+     - Observe the verification page showing the data has been removed

 6. **Discussion Points**:
    - Ask participants to identify the privacy vulnerabilities